mcu-tools/mcuboot/docs/design.md

 An image trailer contains the following fields:

 1. Swap status: A series of records which records the progress of an image swap.
 To swap entire images, data are swapped between the two image areas one or more sectors at a time, like this:

-   - sector data in slot 0 is copied into scratch, then erased
+   - sector data in primary slot is copied into scratch, then erased
-   - sector data in slot 1 is copied into slot 0, then erased
+   - sector data in secondary slot is copied into primary slot, then erased
-   - sector data in scratch is copied into slot 1
+   - sector data in scratch is copied into secondary slot

 As it swaps images, the bootloader updates the swap status field in a way that allows it to compute how far this swap operation has progressed for each sector.
 The swap status field can thus used to resume a swap operation if the bootloader is halted while a swap operation is ongoing and later reset.
 The `BOOT_MAX_IMG_SECTORS` value is the configurable maximum number of sectors mcuboot supports for each image; its value defaults to 128, but allows for either decreasing this size, to limit RAM usage, or to increase it in devices that have massive amounts of Flash or very small sized sectors and thus require a bigger configuration to allow for the handling of all slot's sectors.
 The factor of min-write-sz is due to the behavior of flash hardware.
 The factor of 3 is explained below.

 2. Swap size: When beginning a new swap operation, the total size that needs to be swapped (based on the slot with largest image + tlvs) is written to this location for easier recovery in case of a reset while performing the swap.

 3. Copy done: A single byte indicating whether the image in this slot is complete (0x01=done; 0xff=not done).